 When you do, a surprising thing will happen.
 You will find that a good idea has, as it were, self-expanding qualities.
 It stimulates those who see it to add to it.
 Thus possibilities in it which you have overlooked will come to light.

 Years later, upon reissuing A Technique for Producing Ideas, Young recounted the many letters he had gotten from “poets, painters, engineers, scientists, and even one writer of legal briefs” who had found his technique empowering and helpful.
 So….if it was so useful to so many people “back in the day,” I contend that it is a useful book/process for aspiring start-up founders to follow too.

 Parting shot: This last step “Bringing Ideas to Life” is where the real magic happens.
-In my work with marketing videos., I’ve literally seen hundreds of start-up ideas of all types in diverse stages of development and I’ve written hundreds of scripts for their
+In my work with Gisteo, I’ve literally seen hundreds of start-up ideas of all types in diverse stages of development and I’ve written hundreds of scripts for their marketing videos.

 Through my own experiences and by working with so many start-ups, I’ve come to fully understand that the idea is just the beginning.
 The secret lies in the arduous implementation of that idea.
 Like Mark Cuban has said: “Ideas are actually the easiest part…The hard part is knowing what you need to do and then executing on your plan and then staying focused with it.”